Renovamen/renovamen.github.io/src/pages/index.md

 - 🎃 _Renovamen_ is a Latin word means _renewal_

+- 🛠 Machine learning researcher by day time, web developer by night time

 - 🖥 Ex-OIer/ACMer

-- 🛠 Like to contribute to open-source machine learning and frontend projects in spare time

 - 🥎 Used to be a member of the softball team of Tongji University